Time Blocking Google Calendar: Step-by-Step 2026 Guide

 This approach helps you prioritize what’s important, stay focused, and avoid multitasking.
 By structuring your day this way, you can boost productivity and reduce stress, as every minute has a purpose, and you have a clear roadmap for the day ahead.

-Why use Google Calendar for time blocking?
+Why should I use Google Calendar for time blocking?

 Google Calendar is one of the best calendars for time blocking available today.
 Here’s what makes it a great option for time blocking: